ZaninDavide/wicked/src/wick.typ

         vertical2 = vertical1
     }

-    // 0.25em is require to adjust for the metadata placement let vertices = (
+    // 0.25em is required to adjust for the metadata placement let vertices = (
         (
             pos1.x + first.value.dx + size1.width/2.0,